rodaibrahim/portfolio/README.md

 I’m so passionate about research and problem-solving that I tend to dive deep into topics—sometimes to the point of losing track of time.
 This obsession with uncovering the hidden patterns, connections, and insights is what drives me in data analysis.
 Whether it’s analyzing data trends or deep diving into true crime stories , I thrive on unraveling the mysteries beneath the surface

+## Skills & Technologies

 💡 **My core skills include**:
-- Data Cleaning and Preprocessing 🧹
+- Data Cleaning and Preparation
-- Exploratory Data Analysis (EDA) 🔍
-- Data Visualization (Power BI, Python) 📊
+- Data Visualization
-- Statistical Analysis and Hypothesis Testing 📉
+- Statistical Analysis
-- Machine Learning (Scikit-learn) 🤖
+- SQL
+- Critical Thinking and Problem-Solving
+- Communication and Storytelling

 🌐 **Technologies I work with**:
-- **Languages**: Python, SQL
+- **Languages:** Python, SQL
-- **Tools**: Power BI, Git, GitHub
+- **Data Analysis & Visualization:** Power BI, Tableau, Excel
-- **Libraries**: Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn
+- **Database & Modeling:** ERD Design, Data Modeling
+- **Other Tools:** Wix (Website Prototyping)
 ---

 ## 📊 Projects